Honors in Science, Technology, and Society

 - Have completed all requirements for the concentration

-- Have produced a thesis that meets the expectations for honors work established by the Program in Science and Technology Studies:
+- Have produced a thesis that meets the expectations for honors work established by the Program in Science, Technology, and Society:

 - The thesis must be more than a synthesis of or report on existing scholarship.
 It must advance an original argument or analysis, either by presenting new sources or data or by bringing a new interpretation to bear on known sources.